-CLAT 2020 Preparation Tips - CLAT has 21 participating NLUs, out of which eight are among the top 15 law colleges listed in NIRF rankings prepared by the MHRD.
+CLAT 2020 Preparation Tips - CLAT has 22 participating NLUs, out of which 10 are ranked inside the top 20 list published by the NIRF for the current academic session.
 And even the ones that missed out on NIRF rankings are not to be trifled with as they more or less tower over most other law colleges.
 But what these glaring stats also unwittingly ensure is they de facto make CLAT the most competitive law exam in the land, as every law student worth his/her salt wants to get into an NLU.
 And if you bother to add the fact that only recently the NLU consortium made key changes to the CLAT 2020 exam pattern, acing CLAT is no walk in the park.
 It is precisely why we bring CLAT aspirants CLAT preparation tips 2020.

-But before we jump into the subtleties of CLAT exam preparation, let us get a brief introduction to CLAT 2020:
+But before we jump into the nuances of CLAT exam preparation, let us get a brief introduction to CLAT 2020:

 The exam is conducted for admission to both 5-year integrated law courses and LLM program.

-Application form of CLAT 2020 is slated to commence on January 1; last date of submission is March 31.
+Application form of CLAT 2020 is is now closed.